 In the hardware component, microcontrollers are discussed.
 One specific microcontroller is introduced and studied in detail in respect to both hardware system design, and software programming aspects.
 Basic inputs and outputs, serial communications, interrupts, timers/counters, analogue to digital converter, and other peripherals as well as their programming are discussed.
 In addition, an electronic embedded system project is nominated, and its construction is discussed.

-To be eligible to obtain a pass in this unit, students must achieve a mark of at least 40% in the project and a mark of at least 100% on the digital fabrication skills.
+To be eligible to obtain a pass in this unit, students must achieve a mark of at least 40% in the project.

 Unit Fee Information